cmbr326/BAE305_Aquaponics-Project/README.md

      - The strength of the water pump was then tested by placing the pump into a bin on water and hooking up the  five foot tube and seeing if the water was being pumped up through the entire length of the tube and exiting through the other end of the tubing.

    - The motor controlling the fish feeder was tested to ensure it could turn the 3-D printed feeder smoothly and that it supplied the correct amount of food.
+The motor should be able to turn the auger piece inside of the 3D printed feeder.
+     - The motor functionality and code was tested by seeing if it would run for one second every twelve seconds.
+This is because the final code was to have the motor turn every twelve hours.
+     - The amount of rotation was tested to ensure that the correct amount of food was being dispensed into the tank at each feeding.
+This was done by changing the time the motor would run.

 ## Design Decision Discussion: